muritane/coordination-architecture/excecutional_literacies.md

 **Horizon literacy** is the ability to reason about time-indexed validity under accumulation, irreversibility, and drift.

-A claim that lacks a horizon is incomplete.
+A claim without a horizon is incomplete.

 ---